juanedflores/juanedflores-Website/Blog/Electrosmith_Daisy_Seed_to_make_Custom_Synth_Modules/Electrosmith_Daisy_Seed_to_make_Custom_Synth_Modules.md

 <div class="rnbo-parameter-sliders" id="rnbo-parameter-sliders_device_1"></div>
 </div>

-The result in a much cleaner sound.
+The result is a much cleaner sound.
 This completes the barebones of a sequencer.
 By adding more sounds triggered at different times we can create interesting additive results.

 <img src="./imgs/additive.png"></img>